 Best topical gel for cystic acne

-Since benzoyl peroxide is often prescribed in office for handling cystic acne (it kills acne-causing bacteria within the hair follicle), it was a popular choice among dermatologists we spoke to as an over-the-counter treatment.
-There are a couple of different options out there, from face washes to topical creams to body washes, but dermatologist Ross S. Levy, of CareMount Medical and the director of dermatologic surgery at the Albert Einstein College of Medicine, says that typically “the benzoyl peroxide (5 to 10 percent) topical creams or gels are more effective than the cleansers or washes.”
+Since benzoyl peroxide is often prescribed for handling cystic acne (it kills acne-causing bacteria within the hair follicle), products containing the topical antiseptic were a popular choice among dermatologists we spoke to about over-the-counter treatments.
+There are a couple of different options out there, from face washes to topical creams to body washes, but dermatologist Ross S. Levy of CareMount Medical (who is also the director of dermatologic surgery at the Albert Einstein College of Medicine), says that typically “the benzoyl peroxide (5 to 10 percent) topical creams or gels are more effective than the cleansers or washes.”
 Clean & Clear Persa-Gel, which contains 10 percent benzoyl peroxide, is one of Gonzalez’s go-to recommendations for treating cystic acne at home.
 You can apply a thin layer of Persa-Gel to the entire face, or use it as a spot treatment.
 But beware: Benzoyl peroxide will stain clothing and pillowcases, so try to keep it off of any that you particularly love.

 Best mask for cystic acne

-For an overnight solution or something that covers a larger surface area (rather than a smaller spot treatment), Zeichner also recommends Neutrogena’s rapid-clear leave-on mask.
-The idea is that you spread benzoyl peroxide all over your face but it’s not a wash-off mask, so you’re getting a prolonged exposure to the antibacterial peroxide.
+For an overnight solution or something that covers a larger surface area (rather than a smaller spot treatment), Zeichner recommends Neutrogena’s rapid-clear leave-on mask.
+The idea is that you spread benzoyl peroxide all over your face, but since it’s not a wash-off mask, you’re getting a prolonged exposure to the antibacterial peroxide.
 He says it’s helpful for treating the pimples you have and preventing new ones from popping up.

 If you are struggling with cystic acne on your chest or back, Jaber suggests using a wash like Panoxyl in the shower, which contains 4 percent benzoyl peroxide to kill acne-causing bacteria.